websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 ## Filtering Metrics by Time

-The time range for which metrics are calculated and displayed is configurable.

-**Today**: Calculate _Inst/Hour_ from _00:00_, or _12:00 AM_, of the current day until the current time (rounded to the nearest whole hour).

-**Yesterday**: Calculate _Inst/Hour_  From _00:00-23:59_, or _12:00 AM to 11:59 PM_, of the previous day.

-**Last 7 Days**: Calculate _Inst/Day_.
-The current day counts as 1 day, so this is from 6 days ago to the current day.

-**Last 30 Days**: Calculate the _Inst/Week_ or the _Inst/Day_.
-The current day counts as 1 day, so this is from 29 days ago to the current day.

-**Last 90 Days**: Calculate the _Inst/Month_, _Inst/Week_, or _Inst/Day_.
-The current day counts as 1 day, so this is from 89 days ago to the current day.

-**Last 180 Days**: Calculate the _Inst/Month_ or _Inst/Week_.
-The current day counts as 1 day, so this is from 179 days ago to the current day.

-**Last Year**: Calculate the _Inst/Month_ or _Inst/Week_.
-The current day counts as 1 day, so this is from 364 days (365 for a leap year) ago to the current day.
+You can filter by time, including events from today, yesterday, the last seven days, the last 30 days, 90 days, 180 days, or the last year.
+As you change the time period, the metric changes (e.g., Instances per hour, week, etc.) to provide a reasonable view of the data.

 ## Viewing all Workflow Items

 There's a table view for all the items in the workflow that provides handy filters for detailed inquiries.
-To access it, hover over the SLA status you're interested in, from either the Dashboard or Performance tabs.
-Click on it to enter the All Items screen from the overview report and a more detailed table appears, including the following columns:
+To access it, hover over the SLA status you want, from either the Dashboard or Performance tabs.
+Click it to enter the All Items screen from the overview report, and a more detailed table appears, including the following columns:

 **ID**: This is the workflow item's numeric identifier to the system.
 Importantly, you can click this to enter the Item Detail view.

-**Item Subject**: This shows a human readable summary of the item, to help administrators identify the item.
+**Item Subject**: A human readable summary of the item, to help administrators identify the item.

-**Process Step**: This identifies where the item is in the workflow.
+**Process Step**: Identifies where the item is in the workflow.

-**Created By**: This shows the user name of the submitting User.
+**Created By**: Shows the user name of the submitting User.

-**Creation Date**: This shows the date and time the item was submitted to the workflow.
+**Creation Date**: Shows the date and time the item was submitted to the workflow.

 The All Items view can be filtered so you can find the subset of items you want to analyze.